scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

    -  developing new primitive units (e.g. the intersection of all polygons)

 Neighborhood Identification 1.5
 ===============================

 Neighborhoods are complex social and spatial environments with multiple interacting individuals, markets, and processes.
-Despite 100 years of research it remains difficult to quantify neighborhood context, and certainly no single variable is capable of capturing the entirety of a neighborhood’s essential nuance.
+Despite hundreds of years of research it remains difficult to quantify neighborhood context, and certainly no single variable is capable of capturing the entirety of a neighborhood’s essential essence.
 For this reason, several traditions of urban research focus on the application of multivariate clustering algorithms to develop neighborhood typologies.
-Such typologies are sometimes viewed as more holistic descriptions of neighborhoods because they account simultaneously for multiple characteristics simultaneously :cite:`galster2001`.
+Such typologies are sometimes viewed as more holistic descriptions of neighborhoods because they account for multiple characteristics simultaneously :cite:`galster2001`.

 One notable tradition from this perspective called “geodemographics”, is